Amicus Productions: Science fiction, espionage, drama

 Amicus Productions produced a few science fiction films, including a 1967 double bill of The Terrornauts and They Came from Beyond Space that were produced when Joseph E. Levine, who Rosenberg had previously worked with, told Rosenberg that if Amicus could produce two films for £200,000, Embassy Pictures would finance and release both of them.

 Amicus later produced a trilogy of adaptations of the works of Edgar Rice Burroughs, including The Land That Time Forgot (1974), At the Earth's Core (1976), and The People That Time Forgot (1977).

 2000s

 In 2003, Anchor Bay Entertainment released a five disc DVD box-set of Amicus films in a coffin-shaped container in the UK.
 In 2005, Amicus was revived to produce homages to the old titles as well as original horror fare.
 Their first production was Stuart Gordon's Stuck (2007).

 Resurrection of Amicus

 In 2023 it was announced that Amicus would recommence film production, led by Lawrie Brewster, Sarah Daly and Megan Tremethick, with support from the Subotsky family.
 Amicus would produce the upcoming film In the Grip of Terror.
 Variety reported "The filmmaker (Brewster) and his team are also starting a crowdfunding campaign to facilitate the initial stages of the project.
 Their goal is far more ambitious than just one film.
 'Our aim is to re-establish Amicus Productions as a beacon of independent British horror', Brewster said."

+In the Grip of Terror was released on May 24, 2025 at the Romford Film Festival.
+As of 2026, the film has not received a theatrical or digital release, but is available as a Blu-ray edition or as a downloadable file.